lstebner/lstebner.com/README.md

 # lstebner.com

-source code for lstebner.com 2019™
+source code for lstebner.com 2019 and beyond™

-this is a WIP and a fresh start for the repo that currently is being used for my website.
+this is more or less a static site builder repo.

 ## directory explanation